-This ultralight chocolate hummus backpacking recipe is absolutely divine and believe it or not, a healthy snack option!
+This ultralight brownie batter hummus backpacking recipe is absolutely divine and believe it or not, a healthy snack option!
 We would compare the hummus to a delicious bowl of brownie batter.
 Dehydrated chocolate hummus is an excellent cold soak mid-day treat or dessert after a long day in the backcountry.

 Benefits of taking dehydrated hummus into the backcountry: